sethburnette/script-tools/README.md

 ![gif](https://imgur.com/rd4qYym.gif)

-*CamDisplayCapture* is designed for saving image files from a camera-driven render texture.
+*CamDisplayCapture* is designed for saving image files from a camera driven render texture.

-Only current use-case: taking selfies in VR.
+Only current use case: taking selfies in VR.

 ![gif](https://imgur.com/1WokEVX.gif)